 The performance of the student through this counselor formation process forms the basis on which the faculty assesses the level of character and competency required for admission to internship and nomination for graduation.
 These expectations are further defined in the following list of over-arching student objectives.

-A graduate of the Eastern Mennonite University Master of Arts in Counseling program will
+Four overarching objectives guide our program training.
+A graduate of the Eastern Mennonite University Master of Arts in Counseling program will:

-- Be prepared academically and possess the requisite clinical and professional skills to begin work as a counselor-in-training (the name given to the graduate completing supervision hours before licensure) toward professional counseling licensure;
+1. Be prepared academically and possess the requisite clinical and professional skills to begin work as Resident in Counseling (the name given to the graduate completing supervision hours before licensure) toward professional counseling licensure;

-- Utilize self-examination and supervision effectively to improve counseling effectiveness;
+3. Utilize self-examination and supervision effectively to improve counseling effectiveness; and

 Clinical Mental Health Counseling